A conservative Turing complete $S^4$ flow

 We now present a proof of Corollary \ref{cor:TCvol-pres-flow-4-mfds}:

 \begin{proof}[Proof of Corollary \ref{cor:TCvol-pres-flow-4-mfds}] We mention briefly two possible proofs.
-First, by adding a connected sum with $S^4$, where the attaching disc is in the complement of the region of $S^4$ involved in the definition of the flow constructed in Theorem \ref{thm:TCvol-pres-flow-S4}.
-Therefore, the flow acts on the attached $S^4$, in a way that it can be considered a flow on the original $4$-manifold.
+Let $M$ be a closed oriented smooth $4$-manifold.
+First, conseider adding to $M$ a connected sum with $S^4$, where the attaching disc is in the complement of the region of $S^4$ involved in the definition of the flow constructed in Theorem \ref{thm:TCvol-pres-flow-S4}.
+Then, the flow acts on the attached $S^4$, in a way that it can be considered a flow on $M$, extending it as the identity everywhere outside the region originally used in \ref{thm:TCvol-pres-flow-S4}.

+Another proof repeats the construction as in Theorem \ref{thm:TCvol-pres-flow-S4}, except using a generically rank-$2$ Poisson structure $\pi_{f}$ adapted to a singular Lefschetz fibration $f$ on $M$ \cite{GSV15, ST16}.

+In this general case, notice that it is always possible to change a singular Lefschetz fibration into a kind of fibration that is called wrinkled, and which has additional types of singularities.
+These wrinkled fibrations admit Poisson structures that are compatible in the sense that the symplectic leaves are the fibers, and both structures have exactly the same singularities \cite{ST16}.
+As before, explicit normal forms for $\pi_{f}$ on neighbourhoods of Lefschetz singularities are available \cite{ST16}.

-Another proof would be to repeat the same construction as in Theorem \ref{thm:TCvol-pres-flow-S4}, except using a generically rank-$2$ Poisson structure $\pi_{f}$ adapted to a singular Lefschetz fibration $f$ on a smooth closed oriented $4$-manifold $M$ \cite{GSV15}.
-Explicit normal forms for $\pi_{f}$ on neighborhoods of Lefschetz singularities are available \cite{GSV15}.
-A disc region $D$ on the base of the fibration $f$ needs to be selected, so that the preimage $\overline{D}:=f^{-1}(D)$ is a product $D\times F$.
-As long as $\overline{D}$ avoids the critical set of the fibration $f$ on the base $S^2$, and is small enough so that its invese image satisfies $f^{-1}\left( \overline{D} \right) \cong D\times F$, then the same arguments as in Theorem \ref{thm:TCvol-pres-flow-S4} carry through exactly.
-In particular, we have that, by equation \eqref{eq:Xbar-hamiltonian} and the same extension arguments mentioned above, there exists a Hamiltonian flow $\overline{X}_{h}$ with the required properties.
-Once again, the Poisson structure $\pi_{f}$ is unimodular \cite{BV21}.
-Therefore, there exists a volume form that is invariant under $\overline{X}_{h}$. \end{proof}
+After performing wrinkled fibration moves, we may assume we have a new fibration $\bar{f}$ from $X$ to $S^2$, which has an open region where the fibre is $S^2$.
+Choose a disc region $B$ on the base of the fibration $\bar{f}$, so that the preimage $f^{-1}(B)$ is a product $B\times S^2$.
+Then the arguments in Theorem \ref{thm:TCvol-pres-flow-S4} carry through exactly the same.
+Specifically, by Equation \eqref{eq:Xbar-hamiltonian} and the extension arguments mentioned previously, there exists a Turing complete Hamiltonian flow with respect to the Poisson structure $\pi_{\bar{f}}$. \end{proof}